Pilidiostigma glabrum

+Description

 Leaves and floral parts are hairless.
 Leaves opposite on the stem, 2 to 10 cm long, 1 to 3 cm wide, oil glands, very small.
 A narrow leaf form is found near Crystal Creek, in northern New South Wales.
 Small branches coloured purple/brown.

 White or pink flowers grow relatively large, 2 cm across, appearing from April to November.
 Fruit are a purplish black pear shaped berry, up to 13 mm in diameter, with four to eight kidney shaped seeds.
 Seeds germinate easily from 7 to 28 days.
 Cuttings are slow to strike roots.